Sally Franks images of the natural world

-fleeting impressions as well as close examination of forests
+images that draw from glimpses as well as close examination

 Museum, the Audubon Society Center of Greenwich, CT as well